 In today's Daily Do, Why does some food disappear?, students engage in science and engineering practices and use patterns as a thinking tool to make sense of the phenomenon of digesting a graham cracker.
 Students have an opportunity to apply physical science ideas about chemical reactions and physical changes to develop life science ideas about digestion (the beginning of the science idea "the body is a system of multiple interacting systems").
 This task has been modified from its design to be used by students, families, and teachers in distance learning.
 While students could complete this task independently, we encourage students to work virtually with peers or in the home with family members.

 Why does some food disappear? is a stand-alone task.
-However, it can be taught as part of an instructional sequence in which students coherently build the science ideas "the body is a system of multiple interacting subsystems made up of organs specialized for particular body functions."
+However, it can be taught as part of an instructional sequence in which students coherently build the science idea "the body is a system of multiple interacting subsystems made up of organs specialized for particular body functions."
 In this first of three playlist lessons, students raise the question, "Why does some food disappear?", which motivates the need to engage in the next two lessons.

 Students may identify what categories are listed in the nutritional label or list ingredients.
 If students list ingredients, ask, "How could we categorize those?"
 (Categories include fats, proteins, carbohydrates, etc.)